nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Finding an existing delivery by status

-    1. Prerequisites: List all deliveries using the `list -d` command.
-Ensure there is at least 1 delivery with status PENDING.
+    1. Prerequisites: Ensure there is at least 1 delivery with status PENDING by listing all deliveries using the `list -d` command.

     1. Test case: `find -d stat/PENDING`<br>
        Expected: All deliveries with status PENDING are displayed.
 Success message indicating number of deliveries listed shown in the status message.

 2. Finding an existing delivery by PRODUCT

-    1. Prerequisites: List all deliveries using the `list -d` command.
-Ensure there is at least 1 delivery with rice as product.
+    1. Prerequisites: Ensure there is at least 1 delivery with rice as product by listing all deliveries using the `list -d` command.

     1. Test case: `find -d pro/rice`<br>
        Expected: All deliveries with rice as product are displayed.
 Success message indicating number of deliveries listed shown in the status message.

 3. Finding a delivery that does not exist

-    1. Prerequisites: List all deliveries using the `list -d` command.
-Ensure there is no deliveries with 20-10-1999 12:00 as DELIVERY_DATE_TIME.
+    1. Prerequisites: Ensure there is no deliveries with 20-10-1999 12:00 as DELIVERY_DATE_TIME by listing all deliveries using the `list -d` command.

     1. Test case: `find -d on/20-10-1999 12:00`<br>
        Expected: No deliveries is displayed.
 Message indicating 0 deliveries listed shown in the status message.